polosson/jquery.PoloPlugins/README.md

 	r -> boolean (1 || 0) : Makes the field mandatory if 1
-	m -> integer : Minimum length of input or textarear field M -> integer : Maximum length of input or textarear field f -> string  : Function name to validate the field ("email", "password", or "phone")
+	m -> integer : Minimum length of input or textarear field M -> integer : Maximum length of input or textarear field f -> string  : Validation type for the field ("email", "password", or "phone")
 </pre>

 ### Message box utility